-EARLY DISMISSAL DRILL: The District will conduct an Early Dismissal drill annually wherein students are dismissed no more than 15 minutes before the normal dismissal time.
-Parents will be notified of these drills at least one week prior.
-Transportation Officials and District staff may also take place in conducting and evaluation of this drill.
-This drill also allows the District to test the usefulness of the communications and transportation system during emergencies.
+Emergency Dismissal Drill: One (1) emergency dismissal drill will be conducted to test early dismissal procedures, occurring no more than 15 minutes before the normal dismissal time.
+Parents will be

+39 155.17(h)(i) Four drills shall be through the use of the fire escapes on buildings where fire escapes are provided or through the use of identified secondary means of egress, such as through different corridors, hallways, stairways, and exit doors.
+Drills shall be conducted at different times of the school day notified of these drills at least one week prior.
+Transportation Officials and District staff may also take place in conducting an evaluation of this drill.
+This drill also allows the District to test the usefulness of the communications and transportation system during emergencies.42